 Composer is the standard dependency manager for PHP, handling library installation, version constraints, and automatic class loading for modern PHP projects.
-Specifically, it reads a composer.json file to determine which packages your application needs, then resolves dependency conflicts automatically, and ensures every developer on a team uses identical library versions.
+It reads a composer.json file to determine which packages your application needs, resolves dependency conflicts automatically, and ensures every developer on a team uses identical library versions through lock files.

-This guide walks through two installation methods on Ubuntu: the repository package for simplicity, and the official installer script for the latest release.
+This guide covers two installation methods on Ubuntu: the APT repository package for simplicity and automatic updates, and the official installer script from getcomposer.org for the latest upstream release.
 By the end, you will have a working Composer installation, understand how to verify and update it, and know the essential commands for managing PHP dependencies in real projects.

 Choose Your Composer Installation Method